 - chest pain

 - losing weight

 - coughing up blood

-- if you’re worried about your symptoms, it’s best to see a doctor
+- if you still have COVID-19 symptoms after 4 weeks, or you’re worried about your symptoms, see a doctor